riley-martine/pyst/README.rst

 Start a workspace with ``pyst workspace $workspacename``

-Currently, terminaldir does nothing, and neither does explicit.
-These are on the todo list.
+Currently, terminaldir does nothing.
+This is on the todo list.